 Memorable Manitobans: John McBeth [Macbeth] (1854-1897)

-Born at Kildonan, Manitoba on 27 March 1854, fifth son of Robert McBeth, who came to the Red River Settlement with Lord Selkirk in 1815.
+Born at Kildonan on 27 March 1854, fifth son of Robert McBeth, who came to the Red River Settlement with Lord Selkirk in 1815.
 He was educated at the Kildonan Common School, St. John’s College, and Manitoba College.
 He studied law with the firm of Ross, Killam and Haggart and was called to the Manitoba Bar in November 1882, subsequently practicing with McBeth, McBeth and Sutherland.
 In May 1883, he was appointed Clerk of the Executive Council but resigned the post in April 1884 to stand for election to the Manitoba Legislature following the death of A. M. Sutherland.
-He served two terms.
+He was re-elected in 1886.

 He served as President of the Historical and Scientific Society from 1891 to 1893.
 In his speech, delivered at the unveiling of the Seven Oaks Monument, at the beginning of his term, he makes a modest and, at the same time, very revealing comment: